wooster0/hanbun/README.md

 # 半分

 hanbun is a library for drawing half blocks (▀ and ▄) to the terminal.
-This making various kinds of graphics possible.
+This makes various kinds of graphics possible.

 ## Example